f466162/fritzbox-netcup-dyndns/README.md

 A simple client to trigger periodic updates of your Netcup DNS settings so you can use your Netcup-registered domain for dynamic DNS (aka DynDNS).
 The client assumes you own a Fritzbox that can be accessed using `fritzconnection`.
+The client queries the current IP addresses from the Fritzbox API and, if the addresses have changed, it calls the Netcup API to perform a DNS update.
+Otherwise the Netcup API is not called.
+When started, Fritzbox is queried immediately and an update will be performed.
+Afterwards Fritzbox is queried every `FB_NC_DYNDNS_INTERVAL` seconds.

 The client retrieves the DNS records of the specified domain and looks for an A or AAAA record to update.
-If, i.e., the AAAA record is missing or no IPv6 address could be retrieved from your Fritzbox, the update for this record type is skipped.
+If, i.e., any A or AAAA record is missing or no IPv6 address could be retrieved from your Fritzbox, the update for this record type is skipped.
 Multiple A/AAAA records can be specified and must be separated by commas.

 ## Configuration